Potassium permanganate: History

 In 1659, Johann Rudolf Glauber fused a mixture of the mineral pyrolusite (manganese dioxide, MnO2) and potassium carbonate to obtain a material that, when dissolved in water, gave a green solution (potassium manganate) which slowly shifted to violet and then finally red.
 The reaction that produced the color changes that Glauber observed in his solution of potassium permanganate and potassium manganate (K2MnO4) is now known as the "chemical chameleon".

+The case of the chameleon mineral alludes to a broader reflection on how epistemological framework dictates what early modern scientists perceived as meaningful discoveries.
+Little literature exists on Glauber’s accidental discovery of potassium permanganate and the importance of both its dismissal and its conversion into a modern medical and hygienic staple.

-This report represents the first description of the production of potassium permanganate.
+The earliest description of the production of potassium permanganate is here.
 Just under 200 years later, London chemist Henry Bollmann Condy had an interest in disinfectants; he found that fusing pyrolusite with sodium hydroxide (NaOH) and dissolving it in water produced a solution with disinfectant properties.
 He patented this solution, and marketed it as 'Condy's Fluid'.
 Although effective, the solution was not very stable.
 This was overcome by using potassium hydroxide (KOH) rather than NaOH.
 This was more stable, and had the advantage of easy conversion to the equally effective potassium permanganate crystals.
 This crystalline material was known as 'Condy's crystals' or 'Condy's powder'.
 Potassium permanganate was comparatively easy to manufacture, so Condy was subsequently forced to spend considerable time in litigation to stop competitors from marketing similar products.
+According to Varlam Shalamov, potassium permanganate solution was used as a catch-all treatment for dysentery, frostbite and ulcers in the Gulag camps of Kolyma.

 Early photographers used it as a component of flash powder.
 It is now replaced with other oxidizers, due to the instability of permanganate mixtures.